Nerves and cones of free loop-free {\omega}-categories: Introduction

-There are however exceptions to this principle (see e.g.~\cite{ThomasonModelCat,joyal,ORfundamentalpushouts}), and in this paper we address the compatibility of the complicial nerve of $\omega$-categories with two types of cone constructions.
-Given a weak or strict $\omega$-category $\cD$, the cone constructions are obtained by adding an extra point that maps to or from every object of $\cD$, and by filling in higher morphisms that point towards the composites, as is illustrated in the picture below for the small case of $\cD$ being the walking morphism category.
+Given a weak or strict $\omega$-category $\cD$, the cone constructions are obtained by adding an extra point that maps to or from every object of $\cD$, and by filling in higher morphisms that point towards the composites, as is illustrated in the picture below for the small case of $\cD=[1]$ being the walking morphism category.\footnote{There are two other types of cone constructions, in which the $2$-cells are reversed (see \cite[Remark~6.37]{AraMaltsiniotisJoin} and \cite[\textsection 4.2]{GHL3} for more details on how to construct them in $\omega$-categories and in scaled simplicial sets), that would detect lax limits and oplax colimits, but they are not as easy to construct and the techniques from this paper cannot be employed on the nose to cover those cases. }

-These cone constructions are important because they can detect oplax limits and lax colimits of $\cD$-valued diagrams, respectively.
-The two cone constructions, $\cD\star[0]$ and $[0]\star\cD$, arise an instance of a join construction $\star$, a cocontinuous functor in each variable on connected diagrams that has been studied by Ara--Maltsiniotis \cite{AraMaltsiniotisJoin} in the context of strict $\omega$-categories, and by Verity \cite{VerityComplicialI} in the context of weak $\omega$-categories modelled by complicial sets.
+More precisely, the two cone constructions, $\cD\star[0]$ and $[0]\star\cD$, arise an instance of a join construction $\star$, which can be understood as a functor cocontinuous in each variable on connected diagrams.
+This was studied by Ara--Maltsiniotis \cite{AraMaltsiniotisJoin} in the context of strict $\omega$-categories, and by Verity \cite{VerityComplicialI} in the context of weak $\omega$-categories modelled by complicial sets.

 As our main result, we prove that these two cone constructions are compatible with the nerve construction for particularly nice $\omega$-categories.
+The precise niceness condition on the $\omega$-category $\cD$ is that of being a ``strong Steiner $\omega$-category'', which is designed to encode the fact that $\cD$ is freely generated and does not contain any loop.